SarithaMathai/MyRetailService/README.md

 ### 1. MyRetailService:

-* This RESTful service
+* This RESTful service:

   * Responds to a product inquiry request for the input product id using HTTP GET and return the product data in JSON or XML format.
   * Read the pricing information from the NoSQL data store - MongoDB.
-  * Calls an external API to retrieve the product name and attaches it to the myRetailService’s product data response.
+  * Calls an external API(http://localhost:9080/ProductDetailServices/productdetail/v1/1) to retrieve the product name and attaches it to the myRetailService’s product data response.
   * REST Endpoint: http://localhost:9080/MyRetailService/products/v1/1
    * Version: v1
    * **Request Type: HTTP GET**